deanher/deanher/README.md

 -   💼 Team Lead @ MIFCOM
 -   👀 I’m interested in many things, including but not limited to: software architecture and patterns, devops, platform engineering, watches, and many other random things
 -   😶‍🌫️ When I'm not coding, I'm probably breaking my PC or my homelab (again) or I'm just staring at the ceiling while listening to music
--   🌱 I’m currently learning Flutter + Dart and I am always learning C#
+-   🌱 I’m currently learning Python, Flutter && Dart and I am always learning C#

 ### 📫 Reaching me